Few leaders relish sharing difficult messages.

 - Be honest

-- Be clear and precise in your communication
+- Be clear and precise in the communication

 - Give time and space for a response